Kathy Acker: Later life and death

 In April 1996, Acker was diagnosed with breast cancer and she elected to have a double mastectomy.
 In January 1997, she wrote about her loss of faith in conventional medicine in a Guardian article, "The Gift of Disease."

 In the article, she explains that after unsuccessful surgery, which left her feeling physically mutilated and emotionally debilitated, she rejected the passivity of the patient in the medical mainstream and began to seek out the advice of nutritionists, acupuncturists, psychic healers, and Chinese herbalists.
 She found appealing the claim that instead of being an object of knowledge, as in Western medicine, the patient becomes a seer, a seeker of wisdom, that illness becomes the teacher and the patient the student.
 After pursuing several forms of alternative medicine in England and the United States, Acker died a year and a half later, on November 30, 1997, aged 50, from complications of cancer in a Tijuana alternative cancer clinic, the only alternative-treatment facility that accepted her with her advanced stage of cancer.
 She died in what was called "Room 101", to which her friend Alan Moore quipped, "There's nothing that woman can't turn into a literary reference."
 (Room 101, in the climax of George Orwell's Nineteen Eighty-Four, turns out to be the torture chamber in which the Inner Party subjects its political prisoners to their own worst fears.)

 Literary overview

 Acker was associated with the New York punk movement of the late 1970s and early 1980s.
 The punk aesthetic influenced her literary style.
 In the 1970s, before the term "postmodernism" was popular, Acker began writing her books.
 These books contain features that would eventually be considered postmodernist work.
-Her controversial body of work borrows heavily from the experimental styles of William S. Burroughs and Marguerite Duras.
-Her writing strategies at times used forms of pastiche and deployed Burroughs's cut-up technique, involving cutting-up and scrambling passages and sentences into a somewhat random remix.
-Acker defined her writing as existing post-nouveau roman European tradition.
-In her texts, she combines biographical elements, power, sex and violence.
-Indeed, critics often compare her writing to that of Alain Robbe-Grillet and Jean Genet.
+Her controversial body of work borrows heavily from the experimental styles of William S. Burroughs and Marguerite Duras, with critics often comparing her writing to that of Alain Robbe-Grillet and Jean Genet.
 Critics have noticed links to Gertrude Stein and photographers Cindy Sherman and Sherrie Levine.
-Acker's novels also exhibit a fascination with and an indebtedness to tattoos.
-She dedicated Empire of the Senseless to her tattooist.
+She was influenced by the Black Mountain School poets, William S. Burroughs, David Antin, Carolee Schneeman, Eleanor Antin, French critical theory, syncretistic mysticism, and pornography, as well as classic literature.